-In the Affordable Housing section we are responsible for implementing and monitoring the City’s Affordable Housing Program.
+The Community Development Department implements and monitors the City’s Affordable Housing activities.
 The City has a number of different affordable housing programs with varying restrictions.
-The program also seeks to expand housing opportunities through various grant opportunities and funding sources, and partnership with private developments.
-In addition, to ensure continuing affordability the City monitors resale and rent activity of the City’s existing income-restricted units.
+The program also seeks to expand housing opportunities through various funding sources, and partnership with affordable housing developers.
+In addition, to ensure continuing affordability, the City monitors resale and rent activity of the City’s existing income-restricted units.

 The City of Thousand Oaks monitors the initial sales and resale restrictions units developed or financially assisted through the City or former Redevelopment Agency.
 Ownership Programs helps individuals in lower and moderate income households purchase their first home or townhouse within the City.